-- the sufficiency of our cash resources, our expectations with respect to when we will need to obtain additional capital, and our ability to raise additional capital when needed and on attractive terms, - our ability to achieve milestones, and/or technological advancements, including with respect to executing on our technology roadmap and developing practical applications, - the potential of quantum computing and estimated market size and market growth including with respect to our long-term business strategies for sales of quantum computers and quantum computing as a service ("Quantum Computing as a Service," or "QCaaS"), - the success of our partnerships and collaborations, - our ability to accelerate our development of multiple generations of quantum processors, - customer concentration and the risk that a significant portion of our revenue currently depends on contracts with the public sector, - the outcome of any legal proceedings that have or may be instituted against us or others, - our ability to execute on our business strategy, including monetization of our products, - our financial performance, growth rate and market opportunity, - our ability to maintain compliance with standards relating to the listing of our common stock, par value \$0.0001 per share (the "common stock") and Public Warrants (as defined herein) on, the Nasdaq Capital Market ("Nasdaq"), and the potential liquidity and trading of such securities,
+- the sufficiency of our cash resources, our expectations with respect to when we will need to obtain additional capital, and our ability to raise additional capital when needed and on attractive terms, - our ability to achieve milestones, and/or technological advancements, including with respect to executing on our technology roadmap and developing practical applications, - the potential of quantum computing and estimated market size and market growth including with respect to our long-term business strategies for sales of quantum computers and quantum computing as a service ("Quantum Computing as a Service," or "QCaaS"), - the success of our partnerships and collaborations, - our ability to accelerate our development of multiple generations of quantum processors, - customer concentration and the risk that a significant portion of our revenue currently depends on contracts with the public sector, - the outcome of any legal proceedings that have or may be instituted against us or others, - our ability to execute on our business strategy, including monetization of our products, - our financial performance, growth rate and market opportunity, - our ability to maintain compliance with standards relating to the listing of our common stock, par value \$0.0001 per share (the "common stock") and Public Warrants (as defined herein) on the Nasdaq Capital Market ("Nasdaq"), and the potential liquidity and trading of such securities,

-- the ability to recognize the anticipated benefits of the Business Combination, which may be affected by, among other things, competition, our ability to grow and manage growth profitably, maintain relationships with customers and suppliers and retain our management and key employees, - costs related to operating as a public company, - our ability to remediate the material weakness in, and establish and maintain, effective internal controls over financial reporting, - changes in applicable laws or regulations, - the possibility that we may be adversely affected by other economic, business, or competitive factors, - the evolution of the markets in which we compete, - our ability to implement our strategic initiatives, expansion plans and continue to innovate our existing products and services, - unfavorable conditions in our industry, the global economy or global supply chain (including any supply chain impacts from the ongoing military conflicts involving Russia and Ukraine and sanctions related thereto and the state of war between Israel and Hamas and the potential for a larger conflict), including inflation and financial and credit market fluctuations, - changes in applicable laws or regulations, - our success in retaining or recruiting, or changes required in, our officers, key employees or directors, - our estimates regarding expenses, profitability, future revenue, capital requirements and needs for additional financing, - our ability or decisions to expand or maintain our existing customer base, and - macroeconomic conditions, including worsening global economic conditions, disruptions to and volatility and uncertainty in the credit and financial markets, increases in inflation and interest rates, and recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures or otherwise, on the foregoing.
+- the ability to recognize the anticipated benefits of the merger transaction between Rigetti Holdings, Inc. and Supernova Partners Acquisition Company II, Ltd., which may be affected by, among other things, competition, our ability to grow and manage growth profitably, maintain relationships with customers and suppliers and retain our management and key employees, - costs related to operating as a public company, - our ability to remediate the material weakness in, and establish and maintain, effective internal controls over financial reporting, - changes in applicable laws or regulations, - the possibility that we may be adversely affected by other economic, business, or competitive factors, - the evolution of the markets in which we compete, - our ability to implement our strategic initiatives, expansion plans and continue to innovate our existing products and services, - unfavorable conditions in our industry, the global economy or global supply chain (including any supply chain impacts from the ongoing military conflicts involving Russia and Ukraine and sanctions related thereto and the state of war between Israel, Hamas and Hezbollah and the potential for a larger conflict), including levels of future economic activity, inflation, interest rates and financial and credit market fluctuations, - · changes in applicable laws or regulations, - our success in retaining or recruiting, or changes required in, our officers, key employees or directors, - our estimates regarding expenses, profitability, future revenue, capital requirements and needs for additional financing, - our ability or decisions to expand or maintain our existing customer base, and - macroeconomic conditions, including worsening global economic conditions, disruptions to and volatility and uncertainty in the credit and financial markets, uncertainty in the levels of future economic activity, inflation and interest rates.